 I’m making this sound more complicated than it actually is, but I just don’t want you to fear baking with beer.
 It’s really easy and simple and you can’t get drunk with this cake.

-The chocolate stout brings chocolate flavor even more to life though, which is why I love this cake.
+The chocolate stout brings the chocolate flavor even more to life, which is why I love this cake.
 The stout adds to the rich deep chocolate flavor and complements the unsweetened cocoa, which is also used in the recipe.
 You may have seen lots of Guinness cakes floating around online and Nigella (that inspired this recipe) uses Guinness too, but personally I prefer the chocolate stout.
-One way you can make baking this Chocolate stout cake even more of a trip is by using a different chocolate stout each time, especially if you have access to local breweries.

 And then there’s espresso powder.
 I find myself always adding either instant coffee or just ground coffee to recipes with chocolate.
-Coffee and chocolate make an amazing pairing and coffee really pulls the chocolate flavor to the surface.
+Coffee and chocolate make an amazing pairing and coffee really intensifies the chocolate notes.